 \subsection{Experiment Setup}

 Our evaluation setup is designed to handle long financial documents and large batches of questions in a way that fits the context length constraints of modern language models.
-We evaluate models by prompting them with a document (or a chunk, if needed) and a batch of 50 associated questions, then measuring the quality of their answers.

-As seen in Figure \ref{fig:prompting_strategy}, if a document exceeds the 128K-token context limit, we split it into manageable chunks.
-For each chunk or full document (if it fits), we prompt the model with a batch of 50 questions associated with that segment.
-This design ensures consistent and scalable evaluation across documents of varying lengths.
-See Appendix \ref{subapp:prompting_strategy} for further details.
+As seen in Figure \ref{fig:prompting_strategy}, we split a document into chunks if it exceeds 128K tokens: most of the evaluated models have context length of 128K tokens, so \textbf{it is impossible to evaluate these models without chunking}.
+For the larger models, we \textbf{have to} keep the same chunking strategy to ensure a fair comparison between models (see Appendix \ref{subapp:chunk_based_evaluation} for the effect of chunking on evaluation).
+Then, we prompt the model with the document (or chunk) and a batch of 50 questions associated with it: long-context evaluation is very costly, so batching allows at most 3 inference runs per document (given almost 150 questions for some documents).
+This design ensures consistent and scalable evaluation across documents of varying lengths (see Appendix \ref{subapp:prompting_strategy} for further details).

 We use four evaluation metrics: F1 score, Edit Distance, Cosine Similarity, and LLM-as-a-Judge.
-Among these, F1 and LLM-as-a-Judge are highlighted in Table \ref{tab:main_results} for their complementary strengths -- F1 quantifies exact token-level overlap, while LLM-as-a-Judge captures semantic correctness with human-aligned scoring.
-The details are given in Appendix \ref{subapp:metrics}.
-F1 and LLM-as-a-Judge also show the highest correlation with human evaluation metrics (see Appendix \ref{subapp:human_evaluation_metrics}).
+Among these, F1 and LLM-as-a-Judge are highlighted in Table \ref{tab:main_results} for their complementary strengths: F1 quantifies exact token-level overlap, while LLM-J captures semantic correctness with human-aligned scoring (see Appendix \ref{subapp:metrics} for details).
+Both metrics show the highest correlation with human evaluation metrics (see Appendix \ref{subapp:human_evaluation_metrics}).